cancel-cloud/PurpurInsight/README.md

 * In Discord, type `/stats` in your configured guild and channel.
 * The bot will reply with an embed containing all configured statistics.
+* Use `/purpurinsight <stats-channel|admin-channel> <id>` in-game to update the Discord channel IDs.
+The bot will restart automatically.

 ### Development